EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-06-08-upgrading-ghc.markdown

  pull request included 239 additions and 232 deletions.
 So the vast majority of change took place in cleaning and updating our containers, helper scripts, and other support for the code rather than the code itself.

+## Development Speed

+Speed of tooling can be either a real drag on getting work done, or if acceptable is often overlooked.
+ Our Haskell codebase compiles quite quickly on GHC-8.0.
+But what about the new version you might ask, expecting to hear a gotcha finally come in.
+It is even faster!
+Significantly so.
+Across 100 iterations of building GHC-8.4 came out 24 percent faster on average.

+Now To give some hard numbers.
+These are taken from a development machine by a small script to measure the time to build the project after cleaning.
+The GHC-8.0 had a mean build time of approximately 191 seconds and a standard deviation of 7.5 seconds.
+After the upgrade to 8.4 the mean build time was 144 seconds, with a standard deviation of 2.8 seconds.
+Notice the standard deviation difference, it is less than half of what it was previously!
+So we got a faster *and* more consistent development experience from the upgrade.

 # Staying Prepared